ericandrewlewis/how-a-c-program-works/README.md

 gcc -E program.c > program.i && gcc -S program.i
 ```

+Since we're using `gcc`, this will output x86 assembly in GAS syntax.

 ### Open questions

 What does executable code look like?
 How does writing echo "hello"; on the command